 • As a rule, this is discouraged.
-Members elected the chair and should have confidence in his/her decisions.
-This action should be reserved for only the most egregious acts, and should always be preceded with the motion "point of order" to allow the chair the opportunity to reconsider on his/her own.
+Members elected the chair and should have confidence in that individual's decisions.
+This action should be reserved for only the most egregious acts, and should always be preceded with the motion "point of order" to allow the chair the opportunity to reconsider on their own.

-DECISIONS OF THE PARLIAMENTARIAN: If the parliamentarian and clerk are not the same person, a member or the chair may appeal to the Clerk a decision of the parliamentarian.
+DECISIONS OF THE PARLIAMENTARIAN: If the Parliamentarian and clerk are not the same person, a member or the chair may appeal to the Clerk a decision of the Parliamentarian.
 Such appeals must be made in writing, must be accompanied by a two-thirds vote of the chamber's members, and no appeal will stop the proceedings of the congress.